Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 Conceptually, consider the original adoption data (plotted semilog vs time, as in Fig 7.1) is divided into 4 quadrants — i.e., earliest 25% of data, next 25% of data, etc. Both the Power Law model and the SRET model move the data in the 2nd quadrant the most, followed by the 1st and 3rd quadrant, followed last by the 4th quadrant (Section 7.2.)

-5. The standard Power Law model and the SRET model are not identical in their ability to linearize adoption data.
-In the example presented in Section 7.2, the standard Power Law moves individual data points almost twice the distance of the SRET model, as indicated by the blue and red arrows in Fig 7.1.
+5. The Power Law model with 0 time offset and the SRET model are not identical in their ability to linearize adoption data.
+In the example presented in Section 7.2, the standard Power Law model with 0 time offset moves individual data points almost twice the distance of the SRET model, as indicated by the blue and red arrows in Fig 7.1.
 This is also obvious in the comparison of Power Law model and SRET model plots for each of the 7 historic technology adoptions presented in Chapter 6 — e.g., compare Figures 6.2, 6.3 and 6.5.
-The standard Power Law model is “more powerful” or “more intense” in its adjustment of technology adoption data points.
+The Power Law model with 0 time offset is “more powerful” or “more intense” in its adjustment of technology adoption data points.

-6. In spite of this difference in data-movement intensity, both the standard Power Law and SRET models effectively linearize adoption data and identify the same technology adoption periods in the 7 historic technology adoptions of Chapter 6.
-The standard Power Law model was clearly better than the SRET model for linearizing some adoption periods for the technology adoptions in Chapter 6 — for example, compare the 2nd, “red” period in Fig 6.3/6.4 (Power Law plots) with the same period in Fig 6.5/6.6 (SRET model plots).
-This superiority of the standard power law in linearizing an individual adoption period with strong curvature was repeated in 5 of the 7 technology adoptions of Chapter 6, as identified in Section 6.6.
+6. In spite of this difference in data-movement intensity, both the Power Law with 0 time offset and SRET models effectively linearize adoption data and identify the same technology adoption periods in the 7 historic technology adoptions of Chapter 6.
+The Power Law model with 0 time offset was clearly better than the SRET model for linearizing some adoption periods for the technology adoptions in Chapter 6 — for example, compare the 2nd, “red” period in Fig 6.3/6.4 (Power Law plots) with the same period in Fig 6.5/6.6 (SRET model plots).
+This superiority of the power law model with 0 time offset in linearizing an individual adoption period with strong curvature was repeated in 5 of the 7 technology adoptions of Chapter 6, as identified in Section 6.6.

 7. For the 7 historic technology adoptions in Chapter 7, the SRET model was very effective in linearizing technology adoption data and identifying the proper adoption periods.
 That is, the SRET model was effective in identifying technology adoption periods in all 14 technology adoptions in Chapters 6 and 7.

-8. The over-adjustment of data by the standard Power Law is manifest for each of the 7 historic technology adoptions presented in Chapter 7.
+8. The over-adjustment of data by the standard Power Law with 0 time offset is manifest for each of the 7 historic technology adoptions presented in Chapter 7.
 For example:

 single adoption periods when plotted by the SRET model become two periods in a convex orientation when plotted by the Power Law model (compare Figures 7.2 and 7.4, 7.30 and 7.32, and 7.60 and 7.62).